-- It is your responsibility as a Big to contact your Mentoring Specialist at least once a month during the first year.
-If you do not maintain this monthly contact, your match will be closed. - Should problems arise, such as being unable to reach your Little or a concern in your relationship, contact your Mentoring Specialist as soon as possible!
-A message can be left at any time on voicemail or via e-mail. - If you feel you have problems with your Mentoring Specialist, please contact: The BBBS Program Supervisor, Chanel Meredith at (319) 337-2145, ext.
+- It is your responsibility as a Big to communicate with your Mentoring Specialist at least once a month during the first school year.
+If you do not maintain this monthly contact, your match will be closed. - Should problems arise, such as attendance issues for you or your Little, or a concern in your relationship, contact your Mentoring Specialist as soon as possible!
+A message can be left at any time via voicemail or e-mail. - If you feel you have problems with your Mentoring Specialist, please contact BBBS Program Supervisor Chanel Meredith at (319) 337-2145, ext.
 112 or Executive Director Daleta Thurness at (319) 337-2145 ext.
-144. - Thank you in advance for completing occasional surveys from BBBS throughout your match. - Please notify your Mentoring Specialist of any criminal charges or convictions if they occur during your match.
+144. - Thank you in advance for completing occasional surveys from BBBS throughout your match. - Please notify your Mentoring Specialist of any criminal charges or convictions if they occur during your match. - If you are driving your Little, notify your Mentoring Specialist of any moving violations immediately (speeding, etc.)

 Every relationship formed through Big Brothers Big Sisters (BBBS) is professionally supported by the BBBS staff.
-When you are introduced to your Little, if you have not already, you will also meet your Mentoring Specialist.
-This person will stay in touch with you, your Little and the Little's parent/guardian to ensure safety and offer support.
+You will have a designated Mentoring Specialist who will stay in touch with you, your Little and the Little's parent/guardian to ensure safety and offer support.